SilentComics/Strip/readme.txt

 == Description ==

-SilentComic is a theme to showcase and manage online comics with WordPress.
+SilentComics is a theme to showcase and manage online comics with WordPress.
 Easy to use, distraction free and responsive.
 Designed for large images, galleries and continuous stories, optimised for fullscreen mode on desktop computers, mobile and tablets.
 Its main function is a comic post format with basic navigation for web comics.